-- (a) On a show of hands every unitholder present will have 1 vote; and - (b) On a poll every unitholder present will have 1 vote for each dollar of the value of the total interest they have in the Trust f) Buy-back g) Voluntary escrow
+- (a) On a show of hands every unitholder present will have 1 vote; and - (b) On a poll every unitholder present will have 1 vote for each dollar of the value of the total interest they have in the Trust e) Marketable parcels f) Buy-back g) Voluntary escrow

-The number of unitholders holding less than a marketable parcel of \$500 worth of units is 54 and they hold a total 38,703 units.
+The number of unitholders holding less than a marketable parcel of \$500 worth of units is 72 and they hold a total 82,562 units.

-During the year ended 31 December 2020 there was no Buy-back conducted for the Trust.
+During the year ended 31 December 2021 there was no Buy-back conducted for the Trust.